 We already know that carers experience acute social isolation in their role, and are much more likely to live in poverty.
 This is compounded for LGBTQ+ carers, especially those from older generations.

-Too often the assumption is that carers are white, middle-aged heterosexual women when, of course, this is simply not the case: 25% of all millenials have a caring responsibility, so we will almost certainly know somebody in our close friends who is affected.
+Too often the assumption is that carers are white, middle-aged heterosexual women when, of course, this is simply not the case: 25% of all millennials have a caring responsibility.
+The true story is that all of us will likely count a carer amongst our close friends.

 This matters because carers engage with a broad range of support services, but research indicates that Carers who identify as LGBT often worry that those services may not be LGBT+ friendly.
 They may also feel uncomfortable about ‘coming out’ and telling professionals about their relationship.